Let’s admit it: At some point in their lives, every mum out there wished motherhood came with some sort of a manual.

 Have a look at the online treasure hunt their group recently conducted.
 The engagement is pretty awesome!

-Akansha credits group name and engagement for her group’s growth
+Akansha reveals the secret for her group’s growth

 When Parenting Mom Style was in the nascent stage, she recalls inviting friends, friends of friends, family members, cousins personally to join her group.

 But with time, the group started to grow organically.
 And, she credits both the group name and engagement for it.

 In her words,

 “Group name plays an important role.
 Since it has keywords like parenting, it is easily discoverable on Facebook search.
 There should not be any stop words in the group name and should be free of any spelling errors.

 On the other hand, keeping your group members engaged is the best way for growing because those members are your best word of mouth recommendation.
 Make them happy, keep them entertained, offer giveaways, and your group will grow.”